What is an Abstract GD topic:

 How to deal with Abstract GD topics :

 To be comfortable with abstract topics & nail them, there is no special mantra but to PREPARE for them & be ready for them psychologically.
-One advantage to deal with many abstract topics is, not much of factual knowledge is needed, day to day worldly knowledge is sufficient (Ex: Every cloud has a silver lining).
+One advantage to dealing with many abstract topics is, not much factual knowledge is needed, day to day worldly knowledge is sufficient (Ex: Every cloud has a silver lining, Zero).

 Use your creativity to the maximum; there is no right or wrong interpretation as long as one can justify their perspective with clear reasoning.
 Take the lead, present your view.
 If all the group members agree on one view, the discussion can be carried out on the same.
 Otherwise present different perspectives; in a 10-20 min GD present at least 2 diverse perspectives & lead the discussion.

 Along with presenting your interpretations, do actively listen & participate in discussing others’ views.
-To get different perspectives, use the SPELT (Social, Political, Economic, Legal & Technological) approach, which enables one to look at a subject from 360-degree angle.
+To get different perspectives, use the SPELT (Social, Political, Economic, Legal & Technological) approach, which enables one to look at a subject from a 360-degree angle.